Eliyas0007/RNNbasedVideoPrediction/README.md

 ### TYPES

-- RNN + Conv2d (Almost done)
+- RNNs(Vanilla-RNN, LSTM, GRU) + Conv2d (done, but won't work)

-in this model, we firstly compress an image to a 2d latent vector using CNN and use RNN to predict next 10 frames
+In this model, we firstly compress an image to a 2d latent vector using CNN and use RNN to predict next 10 frames

-- LSTM + Conv2d
+- Vanilla VAE + RNNs

-- GRU + Conv2d
+In this model, we use VEA to encode 2d image into 1d latent vector, then use the latent vector to feed RNN to predic next n frames.